-Figure 6 - Defect on shielding gas flow rate
+Figure 6 - Defect on shielding gas flux

-One can notice that a perturbation like this caused variation in both current and voltage.
-But, in voltage, one can notice that it presented a great variation - between 15 and close to 13.5 V. And for current, it presented a noise and its mean remains basically the same.
+One can notice that a perturbation like this causes variation in both current and voltage.
+But, in voltage, one can notice that it presents a great variation - between -15 and close to -13.5.
+And for current, it presents a noise and its mean remains basically the same.

-Observing the electronic temperatures, when measured with Iron emission lines, there was no great noise, but smooth fluctuations.
-However, when measured with Argon, the noise was greater as well its fluctuations.
-This result was expected because the variations were on the shield gas flux, which was the Argon.
-The test picture indicates weld failures along the piece, but the noise obtained by the Argon electronic temperature were related to big shield gas flow rate variation.
+Observing the electronic temperatures, when measured with Iron emission lines, there is no great noise, but smooth fluctuations.
+However, when measured with Argon, the noise is greater as well its fluctuations.
+This result was expected because the variations are on the shield gas flux, which is the Argon.
+The test picture indicates weld failures along the piece, but the noise obtained by the Argon electronic temperature are related to big shield gas flux variation.

-The next figure presents an experiment that consisted in varying the weld current from 150 to 75 A. It was made three times along the experiment with an interval of two seconds.
+The next figure presents an experiment that consisted in varying the weld current from -150 to -75 A. It was made three times along the experiment with an interval of two seconds.
 This simulates a current defect that could be happened.